-Much of our reading and writing is initiated from the topics taught within each class.
-In this way, children can embed their learning and understanding of topics taught, and draw upon their increasing knowledge to inform their own written work.
+Much of our reading and writing is initiated from the Literacy Company key texts (1/term) and writing pathways.
+In this way, children can embed their learning and understanding of grammatical and punctuation objectives taught.
+This, in turn, enhances their own writing through a Mastery approach.

 Reading in the early years and KS1 is taught through the Read Write Inc scheme, using a range of resources and decodable books.
 The systematic approach to learning phonics is proven to allow children to make rapid progress when learning to read.
-Children in KS 2 may also require additional phonics teaching enabling them to access the school's reading book banded scheme.
-Children are therefore grouped into groups which reflect the need of the individual.
+Children in KS2 may also require additional phonics teaching, enabling them to access the school's reading scheme.
+We do this primarily through Read, Write Inc and also the Fresh Start scheme.

-A wide range of writing genres are studied in both Key Stages and an apprecaition of reading is considered integral to children's understanding of how texts are written.
+A wide range of writing genres are studied in both Key Stages and an appreciation of reading is considered integral to children's understanding of how texts are written.
 We encourage a love of reading, both in school and at home and expect our children to read regularly to develop their own love of the written word.
 Teachers work through a range of high quality texts of a cross-curricular nature.
 Sharing stories is also a focus.
 All staff members regularly recommend a range of books to the rest of the school.

-At St Teath CP school we are developing our performing arts and debating skills and hope all the children will develop the confidence to perform as eloquent orators.
+At St Teath C.P.
+School, we are developing our performing arts and debating skills and hope that all children will develop the confidence to perform as eloquent orators.